wjdanalharthi/MENA_GeoJSON/README.md

 - countries: directory of the countries GeoJSON files
 - regions: directory of the regions GeoJSON data of each country

+## To Do
+- add geojson data of the regions of each country
+- expand project to cover all of Africa (MEA)
+- expand project to cover Europe (EMEA)

 ## Contributions
 Please feel free to contribute